 - Works with the president to set agendas for board and executive committee meetings.
 Provides board members with background information for board discussions and decision-making.

 - Works with GACDL committee chairpersons to help facilitate their work and ensure compliance with association policies.
-Attends committee meetings to extent possible and stays informed of committee activities.
+Attends committee meetings as possible and stays informed of committee activities.

 - Works with the president, executive committee, board of governors, committee chairs, and committees to set association priorities, develop programs, and determine strategies.